dexidp/dex/Documentation/ldap-connector.md

     # The DN and password for an application service account.
 The connector uses
     # these credentials to search for users and groups.
 Not required if the LDAP
     # server provides access for anonymous auth.
+    # Please note that if the bind password contains a `$`, it has to be saved in an
+    # environment variable which should be given as the value to `bindPW`.
     bindDN: uid=seviceaccount,cn=users,dc=example,dc=com
     bindPW: password